Do you have a colicky breastfed baby?

 Another thing that helps with air in the stomach is bouncing your baby.
 While you burp them, try standing and bouncing them.
 You could also put your baby on your knee and bounce them up and down before burping them.

 Getting some of the bubbles and air out of their tummy might help reduce colic in a breastfed baby.
+Gas drops can help bind up the air in your baby’s tummy and help them burp it out.

 You can also do bicycle kicks and tummy massage to expel any air that might be in your baby’s tummy.
 Just lay your baby on their back and circle their feet as if they’re riding a bicycle.
 You can gently press on their little tummy and try to massage air out.